De-AIification

 Publicly sharing a stolen image in a social media post that consists almost entirely of the stolen image is unlawful in most legal jurisdictions.

 All of this is a win for platform owners like Mark Zuckerberg and a loss for the universe of people still purporting to know right from wrong.
-Zuckerberg is guilty of countless violations of ethical common sense and doesn’t live in that universe.
-And his sucking up to and funding Mango Mussolini is another indication of a problem that needs fixing and is a reason I left his platform recently.
+Zuckerberg is guilty of countless violations of ethical common sense and profits from the IP theft by the criminals using his platforms.